20 Travel Tips From a Travel Blogger

 Last but not least, you should have a travel insurance when you are traveling.
 I can highly recommend that!
 It is usually included today in your MasterCard or VISA card.
 Check with your bank or card provider what is included.
 You may need it when you least expect it!

-Do you have any other tip, please let me know!
+This is my best travel tips I can give to you.
+Do you have some other tips, please let me know!